Social media contests are more than just a fun excuse to hand out free swag to your followers.

 An ideal hashtag is 10-15 characters, easy to remember, and clearly associated with your destination.
 Ask yourself, would a local come up with this on their own and use it instinctively?

 Here are some hashtag formulas to borrow inspiration from:

 - #(airport code)+now.
 Example: #PDXnow

-- #thisis+(your town).
+- #thisis+(your destination).
 Example: #thisisCLE

 - #picture+(abbreviation of your town).
 Example: #PictureABQ

-- #my+(your town).
+- #my+(your destination).
 Example: #myhouston

 Our fall in #Albuquerque photo contest is in full swing!
 Submit your best #ABQ photos using #PictureABQ via Instagram and Twitter for a chance to win a hot air balloon ride for 2 during @balloonfiesta, presented by @canonusa!
 Be sure to submit by October 5 and officially register your photo to be entered to win.
 More contest info via our @abq365 blog (link on our bio).
 Head to PictureABQ.com to see all the top #Burque photos!

 Make it easier to visualize your desired outcome by setting a goal.